 Knowing how far your money can stretch before you go away will help prevent any unexpected financial surprises whilst also ensuring you have a fun and enjoyable experience.
 Because let’s face it, no one wants to miss out on cool stuff because you can’t afford to leave your accommodation.

-To help you vacation cheaper and perhaps influence where to book next, here is a list of the top voted cheapest countries in the world for travel:
+To help you vacation cheaper and perhaps influence where to book next, here is a list of the cheapest countries to travel in the world as voted by travel bloggers and avid globetrotting adventurers:

 Laos is sadly one of the poorer Mekong nations, with a third of the population living below the poverty line.
 Responsible tourism with a focus on keeping money in local hands, and not flashing a lot cash is both respectful and important.